PrabhaKN19/course-recommendation-agent/README.md

 Replace `YOUR_API_KEY` with your own API key.

-## Running the Project
+## Run the Application

-Start the Flask application:
+Start the Flask server:

 ```bash
 python app.py